Alfianzyh/carify/README.md

 ## 📄 License

 This project is intended for educational and personal development purposes only.
+Not intended for commercial use without permission.

 ---